 When it comes to feathered friends, Lake Clark has it all - types of birds found in the park include raptors, waterfowl, seabirds, shorebirds, and songbirds.
-A bird checklist for the park is available to download.
-For information about viewing birds in the park, visit our bird watching page.
+Check out a bird checklist and learn more about bird watching in the park.

 Raptors, including bald and golden eagles, northern goshawks, sharp-shinned hawks, northern harriers and merlins, breed in the Lake Clark area.
 About 50 pairs of bald eagles and 5-10 pairs of golden eagles are known to nest in the park and preserve.
 Two pairs of osprey also nest in the preserve.
 Once-endangered peregrine falcons occupy eyries on cliffs along interior lakes and rivers, and at Tuxedni Bay.